 The original recruitment marketing campaign.
 It’s iconic and it’s immediately recognisable as an enduring image of World War 1.

-Despite the controversy, the Army says it was their most successful recruitment campaign in over a decade.
+Despite the controversy, the Army says it was their most successful marketing campaign in over a decade.

-From fighting wars to fighting flatpacks, Ikea Australia’s sneaky campaign was another example of one of the best recruitment campaigns we’ve seen.
+From fighting wars to fighting flatpacks, Ikea Australia’s sneaky recruitment marketing campaign was another example of one of the best recruitment campaigns around.

 In 2010, Ogilvy invited people who wanted to work for them to “sell them a brick”.
 Always ahead of their time, the marketing communications giant asked people to upload their video of them selling a red brick to Ogilvy to YouTube.